bjornregnell/ubuntu-tweaks/thunderbird/config-email-and-calendar.md

 * Add AddOn TT Deep Dark

-* In addons manager clock "Lnaguages" to the right and search for "Svenska" in the search box and click install on "Svenska Language Pack" and "Swedish "
+* In addons manager click "Languages" to the right and search for "Svenska" in the search box and click install on "Svenska Language Pack" and "Swedish "

 ### Configure Exquilla email